 Shi Ba Shi

-Tai Chi Qi Gong Shibashi is designed to improve the internal and external health and well-being of the practitioner.
+Tai Chi Qigong Shibashi is designed to improve the internal and external health and well-being of the practitioner.
 The gentle rocking motions and stretching movements improve circulation and digestion.
 The chest exercises and controlled breathing are good for lung conditions and asthma.
 The body and arm movements aid in improving posture and balance.
-The overall effect of the exercise is to reduce mental stress and physical tension carried in the muscles of the body.
-This Qigong is very effective and easy to learn.
+The overall aim of the exercise is to reduce mental stress and physical tension carried in the muscles of the body.
+This Qigong is very effective and is quite easy to learn.
+Each movement can be repeated 3, 4, 6 or 8 times:

 Set 1